 - Significantly improving India’s capacity to forecast nearer to correct estimates of area under pulses and output of pulses through better use of technology and methods in the 21st century.

-- Putting all out efforts to transfer the proven and demonstrated technologies at farmers’ fields accompanied by efficient system of linking institutional credit with on time availability of quality inputs and marketing services that can guarantee expected yield.
+- Putting all-out efforts to transfer the proven and demonstrated technologies at farmers’ fields accompanied by an efficient system of linking institutional credit with on-time availability of quality inputs and marketing services that can guarantee expected yield.

 - Building a need-based buffer stock with accountability for proper management incurring no wastage.

-- Better system of easy availability of pulses in the open market throughout the year through efficient and rigorous enforcement of essential commodities Act and need-based/warranted distribution through PDS if necessary or direct benefit transfer scheme.
+- A better system of easy availability of pulses in the open market throughout the year through efficient and rigorous enforcement of essential commodities Act and need-based/warranted distribution through PDS if necessary or direct benefit transfer scheme.

 Unique role of pulses

-Pulses occupy a unique place in India’s nutritional food security as they are a major sources of proteins for vegetarians .
+Pulses occupy a unique place in India’s nutritional food security as they are major sources of proteins for vegetarians.
 Pulses contain 22%-24% protein, almost twice the amount of protein available in wheat and thrice that of rice.
 Pulses supplement the staple cereals in the diets with health-sustaining ingredients viz. proteins, essential amino acids, vitamins and minerals.
-Pulses are nutritious and are known to reduce impact of several non-communicable diseases such as colon cancer and cardiovascular diseases.
-Calorie catastrophe has been signalled because of higher intake of carbohydrates and lesser intake of protein.
+Pulses are nutritious and are known to reduce the impact of several non-communicable diseases such as colon cancer and cardiovascular diseases.
+Calorie catastrophe has been signaled because of a higher intake of carbohydrates and a lesser intake of protein.

 More importantly, pulses have low carbon emission and water needs which make them ideally suited in India’s farming system.
-As per recent estimates, water needs for production of one kg meat is five times higher than that of pulses.
-Further, one kg of legumes emits 0.5 kg carbon equivalent as compared to 9.5 kg carbon equivalent for production of one kg meat.
+As per recent estimates, water needs for the production of one kg meat are five times higher than that of pulses.
+Further, one kg of legumes emits 0.5 kg carbon equivalent as compared to 9.5 kg carbon equivalent for the production of one kg meat.

 Area, Production & Productivity